antonia-white/deilen/TESTING.md

    >![Shop floor](documentation/testing/shop-floor.png)

 - [x] Filter Deilen products
    >Products can be filtered by plant type, care difficulties, price and alphabetically.
-Users are aslo albe to search specific keywords in the search bar.
+Users are also able to search specific keywords in the search bar.
    >![Filter all plants](documentation/testing/filter-all.png)
    >![Filter by plant type](documentation/testing/filter-type.png)
    >![Filter by care difficulty](documentation/testing/filter-difficulty.png)